Claim: A woman stuck to a toilet seat provides a physician with an opportunity for the perfect bon mot.

 'Yes,' the doc replied, 'but this is the first time I ever saw one framed.'"

 The "First time I've seen one framed" anecdote appears on a printed novelty card of the 1940s, but no matter how old the legend, it can always be modernized.
-Here's an example of such modernization, wherein the paint has become superglue:
+Here's an example of such modernization from 1994, wherein the paint has become superglue: